Albert River circuit

 Wind down from the Border Track, through forests of Antarctic beech to a lush rainforest gully featuring Echo Falls.
 Take a break and watch the crystal mountain water cascade gently down the lush rainforest gully.

 It’s uphill from here, following a branch of the Albert River upstream to Echo Point lookout.
-Enjoy panoramic views of Mount Wupawn to Mount Durigan on the McPherson Range and south to the Tweed Range.
+Enjoy panoramic views from Mount Wupawn to Mount Durigan on the McPherson Range and south to the Tweed Range.
 These peaks are all part of the erosion caldera that surrounds Mount Warning, once a central volcanic plug.
 Traditional Owners of the Bundjalang language group call this mighty plug 'Wollumbin' (cloud-catcher).

 Continue east along the Queensland–New South Wales border to Cominan lookout and then turn north-west to connect back up with the Border Track.
+In September when the beech orchids Dendrobium falcorostrum are flowering, this circuit takes on a particular charm, with the delicate orchids contrasting with the massive trunks to which they cling.

 This park is part of the Gondwana Rainforests of Australia World Heritage Area, famed for its ongoing geological processes, evolutionary history, and diversity (especially of rare, threatened and endemic species).